Central Michigan Chippewas football: Bowl games

 Central Michigan holds a 4–9 record in bowl games.

 Playoff appearances

 NCAA Division II playoffs

-The Chippewas made one appearance in the Division II playoffs, with a combined record of 3-0.
+The Chippewas made one appearance in the Division II playoffs, with a combined record of 3–0.

 Rivalries

 Western Michigan

 These archrivals first met in 1907 and have faced one another annually since 1943.
 Since the two schools are separated by a two-hour drive, the visiting team typically has a strong fan and student presence at the game.
 The winner of the game receives the Cannon Trophy.
-The outcome also helps determine the winner of the Michigan MAC Trophy, a trophy fought over between Michigan's three MAC football teams: the Chippewas, the Broncos, and the Eastern Michigan Eagles.
-WMU leads the series overall 51–39–2.
+The outcome also helps determine the winner of the Michigan MAC Trophy, a trophy fought over between Michigan's three MAC football teams: the Central Michigan Chippewas, the Western Michigan Broncos, and the Eastern Michigan Eagles.
+WMU leads the series overall 53-40-2 as of November 1, 2025.

 Eastern Michigan

 The Chippewas and Eagles maintain a less prominent, but steady rivalry.
-CMU holds the series lead over EMU, leading 62–30–6.
+CMU holds the series lead over Eastern Michigan, leading 62–30–6.